jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

     (iii) not shares in the amalgamated company:
   (b) does not include any other amount for the agreement of shareholders of an amalgamating company to the amalgamation and the resulting property acquisitions by the amalgamated company.
 Subscriptions amount: emigrating company
-(16) If a company has been treated under section FL 2 (Treatment of emigrating companies and their shareholders) as paying a distribution to shareholders, the subscriptions amount includes the amount of the distribution that is a dividend.
+(16) If a company has been treated under section FL 2 or FL 3 (which relate to the treatment of emigrating companies and their shareholders) as paying a distribution to shareholders, the subscriptions amount includes the amount of the distribution that is a dividend.
 Subscriptions amount: Maori authority
 (17) If the company is a Maori authority, the subscriptions amount includes the taxable income derived by the Maori authority in the 2003–04 tax year or an earlier tax year.
 Subscriptions amount: no double counting